Are you looking to improve your Korean and finally haul yourself up to the next level so you can enjoy the view?

 You’ve come to the right place!

 Read up.
-We know just how to help you improve Korean language skills in record time.
+I know just how to help you improve Korean language skills in record time.

 1. Evaluate your learner’s personality

 It’s critical to learn according to your learner’s personality if you wish to maximize your time and effort spent studying.
 Not every learner assimilates a language the same way: Some students do better when they hear Korean conversations regularly.
 Others tend to excel when they read Hangul often and visualize words that are spoken to them at the same time.
 Still others are better off writing lines of vocabulary to remember new Korean vocabulary words and their spelling.

 Whatever your case, there’s no right or wrong.
 It’s just a matter of knowing where you fit in!
 The best strategy is to start by objectively assessing your strengths and learning style, and whether you’re the type of person who does better when they learn by seeing, listening, writing or doing.

 Then, review your weaknesses and determine the points that you need to spend more time on.
 This can be memorizing and activating new vocabulary, using and understanding various grammar structures, such as negation and the various endings to express it, perfecting your Korean pronunciation and intonation or simply writing and remembering the proper spelling of Korean language words.

 The next step is to ask yourself what you like and who you are.
 List your passions, interests, hobbies and even your profession.
 This will help you identify the topics that you should gravitate towards so you can learn through your favorite themes.
 The idea is to keep you engaged for the long term, but also to gather the vocabulary and expressions that you need to discuss your favorite subjects in real life.